StooC/portal_calendar/README.md

 ## Building with PlatformIO

 Assuming you already have PlatformIO installed, there shouldn't be anything else you need to do before building and flashing.
 Just select Build or Upload under the EzSBC environment.

+The library [ESPAsyncWebSrv by dvarrel](https://github.com/dvarrel/ESPAsyncWebSrv) isn't available for PlatformIO so instead the [orginial version by me-no-dev](https://github.com/me-no-dev/ESPAsyncWebServer) is [referenced](https://registry.platformio.org/libraries/me-no-dev/ESPAsyncWebServer) instead.
+Note that there are much later versions available as well as other forks of this library but this version is used as it's the closest to dvarrel's fork, however if you have problems such as with later ESP boards/SDK's you might want to try a later version of this library.

 To enable debug logs, add `-DCORE_DEBUG_LEVEL=3` as a build flag in [platformio.ini](platformio.ini) (it should already be there as a line you can uncomment).